Here are our hints and tips for anyone taking on a new licensed premises

 - You need to obtain from the seller a consent form; signed by the current holder of the licence confirming that they are happy for the licence to be transferred.
 You will also need, on completion, the seller to deliver to you the original licence and deposited plans so you can lodge your transfer application with the council without any delay

-- If the pub currently has the benefit of a pavement licence, which allows tables and chairs to be placed on the public highway, then check with the Local Authority whether this can be transferred into your name.
+- If the premises currently has the benefit of a pavement licence, which allows tables and chairs to be placed on the public highway, then check with the Local Authority whether this can be transferred into your name.
 Some Authorities may not allow it to be transferred and you may need to apply for a new licence